Exponential dichotomy for dynamically defined matrix-valued Jacobi operators

 \section{$SL(2l,\mathbb{C})$-cocycles and the Uniform Exponential Growth Condition}

 \zerarcounters

-In this section, we present a necessary condition for a cocycle $(T,A)$ defined over a compact metric space $\Omega$, with $A: \Omega \rightarrow SL(2l, \mathbb{C})$ a continuous map, to satisfy $(T,A)\notin\mathcal{UG}$ (Proposition \ref{prop.caracter}).
+In this section, we present a necessary condition for an $SL(2l,\mathbb{C})$-cocycle $(T,A)$ (see Definition~\ref{SLcocycle}) to satisfy $(T,A)\notin\mathcal{UG}$ (Proposition \ref{prop.caracter}).
 This result is required in the proof of Theorem~\ref{prop.espec.2}.
 We adapt some of the ideas employed in \cite{zhang13} for $SL(2, \mathbb{R})$-cocycles (see also Section~3.8 in~\cite{DF}).

-We also show that the condition $(T,A_z)\in\mathcal{UG}$ in open for $z\in\C$ (Proposition~\ref{prop.hip.aberto}), where $(T,A_z)$ stands for the cocycle defined by~\eqref{def.mat.trans.erg}.
+We also show that the condition $(T,A(z,\cdot))\in\mathcal{UG}$ in open for $z\in\C$ (Proposition~\ref{prop.hip.aberto}), where $(T,A(z,\cdot))$ stands for the cocycle defined by~\eqref{def.mat.trans.erg}.
 This result is required in the proof of Theorem~\ref{prop.espec.3}.

 \begin{3} Let $(T, A)$ be a cocycle defined over a compact metric space $\Omega$, with $A: \Omega \rightarrow SL(2l, \mathbb{C})$ a continuous map.
-If there exist $\epsilon > 0$ and $R \in \mathbb{N}$ such that for every $(\omega, \textbf{v}) \in \Omega \times \mathbb{S}^{2l-1}${\footnote{$\mathbb{S}^{2l-1}:=\{\textbf{v}\in\mathbb{C}^{2l}\mid\Vert\textbf{v}\Vert=1\}$}}, there exists $r \in \mathbb{Z}$ such that $\left|r\right| \leq R$ and
+If there exist $\epsilon > 0$ and $R \in \mathbb{N}$ such that for every $(\omega, \textbf{v}) \in \Omega \times \mathbb{S}^{2l-1}$, there exists $r \in \mathbb{Z}$ such that $\left|r\right| \leq R$ and

 then $(T, A)\in\mathcal{UG}$. \end{3} \begin{proof} Let $(\omega, \textbf{v}) \in \Omega \times \mathbb{S}^{2l-1}$ and set